 We integrate next-generation sequencing with cell biology and biochemistry to address the following major research efforts in our lab:

-  - Characterize oncogenic cooperativity between IDH1 mutation and concurrent SMARCA4 mutations;
+- Characterize oncogenic cooperativity between IDH1 mutations and concurrent secondary alterations

 - Develop a strategy to identify druggable molecular vulnerabilities in IDH1 mutant gliomas to establish therapeutic benefit.

 - Generate in vivo models of IDH mutant lower grade gliomas to understand interaction of tumor cells with their microenvironment in the mouse brain.

 - Investigate aberrant transcriptional circuitries in malignant gliomas

 We hope to understand the impact of an aberrant epigenome driven by mutant IDH1 on cellular states of glioma precursor cells and define secondary mutations that cooperate with mutant IDH1.
 Our ultimate goal is to develop new therapeutic approaches for gliomas that may contribute significantly to the treatment of this frequently lethal cancer.